Taufik Hidayat

-Taufik Hidayat (born 10 August 1981) is an Indonesian retired badminton player.
-He is a former World, Olympic, two time Asian Games, and three time Asian champion, and the youngest world number one in the men's singles.
-Hidayat has won the Indonesia Open six times (1999, 2000, 2002, 2003, 2004 and 2006).
-He is considered to be one of the greatest men's single players in badminton history and has the nickname "Mr.Backhand".
+Taufik Hidayat (born 10 August 1981) is an Indonesian retired badminton player who is the current Deputy Minister for Youth and Sport of Indonesia.
+He is a former World champion, Olympic gold medalist, two time Asian Games gold medalist, and three time Asian champion.
+He is a 6 time Indonesia Open winner.
+He is the youngest player to have reached the world number one ranking in the men's single.
+Known as 'Mr Backhand', he is considered one of the greats in men's singles badminton.

 Career summary

 When he was young, he joined the SGS club, a badminton club in Bandung, where he trained under Iie Sumirat.

-At age 17 he won the Brunei Open and reached the semifinals of the 1998 Asian Championships and the Indonesia Open.
+At age 17, he won the Brunei Open and reached the semifinals of the 1998 Asian Championships and the Indonesia Open.
 In 1999, Hidayat won his first Indonesian Open title.
-In the same year he also reached the final of the All England and the Singapore Open but lost the finals to his great rival Peter Gade and his senior in the national team Heryanto Arbi respectively.
-Hidayat achieved the world number one ranking when he was still 19 years old in 2000 after winning the Malaysia Open, Asian Championships, Indonesia Open and was once again runner-up at the All England Open where he was defeated by Chinese player Xia Xuanze.
+In the same year he also reached the final of the All England and the Singapore Open but lost the finals to his great rival, Peter Gade and his senior in the national team Hariyanto Arbi respectively.
+In 2000, Hidayat, at just 19 years old, achieved the world number one ranking after winning the Malaysia Open, Asian Championships, and Indonesia Open.
+He also, once again, came runner-up at the All England Open as he was defeated by Chinese player, Xia Xuanze.

+1997 Asian Junior Badminton Championship

+Just at 15, Hidayat won the boy's single event by defeating his future rival, Chen Hong in the final.